ConnorHampstead/ConnorHampstead.github.io/content/posts/creamy-garlic-pasta.md

 ### Method

-1. Prepare the ingredients by grating the Parmigiano Reggiano, roughly chopping the parsley, and mincing the garlic.
-1. In a large preheated pan over medium-high heat, melt the butter and fry the garlic until golden brown and fragrant, about 1-2 minutes.
-1. Add the milk and chicken stock to the pan.
-1. Add the pasta to the pan and bring to a boil over high heat.
-Reduce the heat to medium-low and simmer until the pasta is cooked al dente, stirring occasionally.
-The cooking time will depend on the type of pasta used (about 15 minutes for tagliatelle).
-1. If the liquid level is getting low and the pasta isn’t yet cooked, add some more water.
-Don’t add too much, or the pasta might become overcooked while the sauce thickens.
-1. Once the pasta is cooked, add the grated Parmigiano Reggiano and chopped parsley (reserve a little for garnishing).
-Stir to combine.
-1. If the sauce is still too watery, turn up the heat to cook it down quickly to your desired consistency.
-1. Serve the pasta in bowls and garnish with reserved Parmigiano Reggiano and parsley.

 1. Preheat pan to roughly 7/10, melt butter & fry garlic for a minute or two until golden brown & fragrant
 1. Add milk and chicken stock
 1. Add pasta to pan